-- assistance for dealing with the emotional distress and/or anger of dealing with a potential cancer diagnosis, anxiety/depression, interpersonal problems and adjustment difficulties - management of physical symptoms including ear/throat pain, trouble swallowing/talking and weight loss - encouragement and support to increase levels of exercise (Cormie et al. 2018; Hayes et al. 2019).
+- assistance for dealing with the emotional distress and/or anger of dealing with a potential cancer diagnosis, anxiety/depression, interpersonal problems and adjustment difficulties - management of physical symptoms including pain, fatigue and altered bowel function - encouragement and support to increase levels of exercise (Cormie et al. 2018; Hayes et al. 2019).